Key Information

 Position Chair of the Education and Standards Committee; a Member of the People, Welfare and Search Committee; and the Trustee Safeguarding Link

-Career Education.
-38 years teaching in the Secondary Sector, working in Hull, East Riding, North Yorkshire and North East Lincolnshire.
+Career 38 years teaching in the Secondary Sector, working in Hull, East Riding, North Yorkshire and North East Lincolnshire.
 Most recent position was Principal of Oasis Academy Wintringham from 2001 until 2013.
-Retired.
+Jane is Chair of the Education and Standards Committee; a Member of the People, Welfare and Search Committee; and the Trustee Safeguarding Link.

 Start Date 30/04/2022